vincentbui21/SmartJuiceSystem/README.md

 ## 🗃️Database Setup

-Before running the backend, make sure to create your database by following the schema defined in **Database/database_schema.sql**.
+Before running the backend, the database will be automatically initialized by Docker using the files in Database/.
-This ensures all tables and relationships are correctly set up for the system to function properly.
+Optional: You can replace AWS RDS with any local PostgreSQL/MySQL instance if preferred.